SharePoint/sp-dev-docs/docs/schema/feature-element-feature.md

 <tr class="odd">
 <td align="left"><p>**RequireResources**</p></td>
 <td align="left"><p>Optional **Boolean**. **TRUE** to specify that SharePoint Foundation check whether resources exist for the Feature by verifying that the standard "sentinel" resource for the Feature is present for a particular culture.</p>
-<p>The resource file is named according to the format `&lt;Feature Directory>\Resources\Resources.&lt;Culture Name&gt;.resx`, where `&lt;Culture Name&gt;` is the name that identifies the culture.
-SharePoint Foundation supports the following formats for culture names:</p>
+The resource file is named according to the format `\\Resources\\Resources..resx`, where `` is the name that identifies the culture.
+SharePoint Foundation supports the following formats for culture names:
 <p>`ll-CC`</p>
 <p>`ll-Ssss-CC`</p><br/>
 <p>**Culture name examples:**</p>